 Excited for holiday season?
 That’s a lame question to ask!
-Who wouldn’t be excited for holidays?
+Who wouldn’t be excited about the holidays?

 To make our holidays enjoyable, who helps us in making it more exciting?
-The restaurant owners, caterers, eCommerce companies, shop-owners, event planners, entertainment companies etc so as to make their customers happy and earn profits!
+The restaurant owners, caterers, eCommerce companies, shop-owners, event planners, entertainment companies and more, in order to make their customers happy and earn profits!

 This blog is a discussion on tips and tricks for successful holiday stock planning by retail stores or brands.
-How businesses do their stock planning before holiday, during holiday and after holiday season will decide their bottomline for that year.
+How businesses do their stock planning before the holiday, during holiday and after the holiday season will decide their bottom line for that year.

 Few tips to be prepared for a successful holiday season